aaishahaslam/projects/project5/index.md

 ![autoplot](./us_arrivals_project_files/unnamed-chunk-2-2.png)

-Since there is trend and seasonality, we want to **difference** the data to make it **stationary.** Stationary means there is a constant mean and variance over time. **Making the data stationary will allow us to effectively look at the autocorrelation and partial autocorrelation plots and devise an appropriate ARIMA model by helping us identify the AR and MA parameters for the ARIMA model.** The differenced data is shown above.
+Since there is trend and seasonality present, we want to **difference** the data to make it **stationary.** Stationary means there is a constant mean and variance over time. **Making the data stationary will allow us to effectively look at the autocorrelation and partial autocorrelation plots and devise an appropriate ARIMA model by helping us identify the AR and MA parameters for the ARIMA model.** The differenced data is shown above.

 ![autoplot](./us_arrivals_project_files/unnamed-chunk-2-3.png)
 ![autoplot](./us_arrivals_project_files/unnamed-chunk-2-4.png)

-This is an estimation but from looking at the ACF (**autocorrelation**) plot, we can see the lines are tailing off while from PACF (**partial autocorrelation**) plot, the lines cut off after lag 2 suggesting an AR 2 process.
+This is an estimation but from looking at the **autocorrelation** (ACF) plot, we can see the lines are tailing off while from **partial autocorrelation** (PACF) plot, the lines cut off after lag 2 suggesting an AR 2 process.
 For the non seasonal portion, we get (2,1,0), with 1 non seasonal difference.
-Looking at the seasonal lags (lags 4,8,12... for quarterly data), we see a spike at lags 1 for both the ACF and PACF plot meaning 1 seasonal AR and 1 seasonal MA process (1,1,1) with a seasonal difference.
+Looking at the seasonal lags (lags 4,8,12... for quarterly data), we see a spike at lags 1 for both the ACF and PACF plot, meaning 1 seasonal AR and 1 seasonal MA process (1,1,1) with a seasonal difference.

-**The final manually chosen ARIMA model would be (2,1,0)(1,1,1) [4] (the 4 meaning quarterly).**
+**The final manually chosen ARIMA model would be (2,1,0)(1,1,1) [4] (4 = quarterly data).**

 ![autoplot](./us_arrivals_project_files/autoarima.png)

 For the automated selected ARIMA using R algorithms, after fitting the model on the training data, we get an ARIMA order of (1,0,1)(0,1,2) [4] meaning non seasonal AR 1 and MA 1 and seasonal MA 2.
-These are the two models we'll be comparing. **The auto generated ARIMA model would be (1,0,1)(0,1,2) [4]**
+These are the two models we'll be comparing.
+**The auto generated ARIMA model would be (1,0,1)(0,1,2) [4]**

 ## Train/Test Data